-Data Management Service (DMS) provides the Test Data Generate feature that is supported by a powerful algorithm engine.
+Data Management (DMS) provides the Test Data Generation feature that is supported by a powerful algorithm engine.
 You can use this feature to generate large amounts of information at a time, such as random values, region names, and virtual IP addresses.
 This way, you can prepare test data with ease.
-This topic describes the Test Data Generate feature and shows you how to generate test data.
+This topic describes the Test Data Generation feature and shows you how to generate test data.

 In general, test data is required for functional tests or performance tests.
 You may use the following methods to generate test data:

 - Write and import test data.
-This method has low efficiency and is inapplicable to scenarios where a large amount of test data is required.
+This method has low efficiency and is inapplicable to scenarios in which a large amount of test data is required.

 - Maintain existing scripts.
-This method incurs high costs.
+This method is costly.
 Scripts must be modified for different tests.
 In addition, the data generated by using this method is not discrete enough.

 - Export data from an online environment and write the data to an offline environment.
-This method is not secure and may cause data leak.
+This method is not secure and may cause data leaks.

 The preceding methods are insufficient to meet the requirements of the actual development process in which test data is frequently required.
 This process requires high data security and controllable data discreteness.
-It also requires high efficiency to save time and complete more constructive work.
-To this end, DMS provides the Test Data Generate feature to help you generate test data with ease.
+It also requires high efficiency to save time for more constructive work.
+To this end, DMS provides the Test Data Generation feature to help you generate test data with ease.

 - You can use this feature to generate test data for one table at a time.
 To generate test data for multiple tables, use this feature multiple times.